New Zealand AM class electric multiple unit: Introduction

 Electric Southern Line services to Papakura commenced on 15 January 2015, running two return off-peak services on weekdays.
 From 16 May 2015, all weekend services, with the exception of the shuttle service between Papakura and Pukekohe were operated by electric trains, including the Western Line.

 Electric trains were fully introduced into daily services across the Auckland electrified rail network on 20 July 2015.
-Electric trains operate as far as Swanson on the Western Line and as far as Papakura on the Southern Line.
+Electric trains operate as far as Swanson on the Western Line and as far as Pukekohe on the Southern Line.

-Accident
+Accidents

+On 29 January 2015, a pedestrian was struck by a train and killed at Morningside station whilst attempting to cross at a pedestrian level crossing.

 The front three cars of an inbound train derailed in the Britomart tunnel on the approach to the platforms on 9 May 2018 and stopped millimetres from a concrete wall.
 The emergency brakes were activated and no injuries were recorded.
 The derailed units took several days to clear.
 The TAIC investigation found that a manufacturing defect in a rail caused the rail to fracture.

+On 4 April 2025, a train collided with a car at the Maurice Road level crossing in Penrose, killing the sole occupant.